ShivamBhosale/100DaysOfCode_V2/README.md

 <br>

 ###  Day 87 - Web Development XXV
-Made a URL shortner in vanilla JS using the shrtco API.
+Made a URL shortener in vanilla JS using the shrtco API.

 <br>